wnk4242/MetaBayes_Evaluation/README.md

 ### Simulation Study

 - **Design:** Two-phase simulation:
-  - **Phase 1:** Generate original experimental results under varying effect sizes (0, 0.2, 0.5), sample sizes (20, 50, 200 per group), and research environments (no, medium, high publication bias/p-hacking).
+  - **Phase 1:** Generate original experimental results with different effect sizes (0, 0.2, 0.5) and sample sizes (20, 50, 200 per group).
+Original studies are subject to the impact of varying degrees of biasing mechanism in simulated research environments (low, medium, and high publication bias and p-hacking).
-  - **Phase 2:** Conduct direct replications (2, 5, 10 replications per study), varying sample sizes (40, 100, 400 per group), and apply Bayesian methods to replication results.
+  - **Phase 2:** Conduct multiple direct replications for each original study (2, 5, 10 replications) with different sample sizes (40, 100, 400 per group).
+After replication studies are generated, meta-analytic Bayes factor methods are used to evaluation replication results.

 - **Tools:** R versions 4.3.1 and 4.5.0.
 Simulation was implemented on high performance computing clusters.
 <hr style="border-top: 1px dotted #999;">